zero-stroke/uptime/README.md

 ## Prerequisites

+For running with python, follow the below steps.
+Otherwise, I've also compiled it into an exe that you can point and click to run, so that is an alternative as well.

 1. **Python**: Make sure Python is installed on your computer, version 3.10 or up
    - Download from: https://www.python.org/downloads/ make sure to check the box that says to add it to your "PATH".
    - Verify installation in terminal/command prompt: